MicrosoftDocs/bot-docs.pt-br/articles/v4sdk/migration/javascript-migration-quickreference.md

 stepContext.values.destination = destination;
 ```

-## <a name="to-write-changes-in-state-to-the-persistance-layer"></a>Para gravar as alterações no estado para a camada de persistência
+## <a name="to-write-changes-in-state-to-the-persistence-layer"></a>Para gravar alterações no estado para a camada de persistência

 ### <a name="v3"></a>v3